KnowledgeLinks/rdfframework/rdfframework/documentation/source/definingclasses.rst

 Defining RDF Classes in the Framework
 =====================================
-After you have decided what rdf:Classes that you will be using in the application it is now time to start specifying them.
+After deciding what rdf:Classes that you will be using in the application it is now time to start specifying your classes in a RDF turtle formated file.

 .. note:
     Don't worry if you are unsure about all the classes that you want to use.
-To add additional classes later you will just need to update the the definition file and restart the application.
+To add additional classes later you will just need to update the definition file and restart the application.

 Steps
 -----